 At University of Maryland, you have a choice about what is most comfortable for you and your family during the birth experience.
 Our staff will explain all available options so that you can be confident you have made the right decision.
 To further help you prepare for baby, we offer:

 - Pre-pregnancy planning and childbirth education classes for first-time or experienced parents

 - Sibling tours to teach children what to expect when the new baby comes

 - Tours for you and your family that can be scheduled at your convenience

 When it is time to leave the hospital and take your baby home, our staff will ensure you are well prepared.
 Throughout your stay, we review many aspects of baby care.
-You also will receive a videotape on baby care that you can watch at home.

 If a Problem Occurs

 While most pregnancies and births go smoothly, sometimes medical difficulties occur.
 If you or your baby has a problem, nationally known experts in high-risk pregnancy and neonatology from our Center for Advanced Fetal Care are available 24 hours a day.
 If your baby comes early, our neonatal intensive care unit (NICU) is Maryland's largest and provides the most advanced care available.
 Our commitment to family-centered care is also reflected in the NICU, where families participate in their baby's care as much as possible.